-As of June 30, 2021, there were no undrawn amounts under the mezzanine term debt facilities.
+As of September 30, 2021, there were no undrawn amounts under the mezzanine term debt facilities.
 Any amounts repaid reduce total borrowing capacity as repaid amounts are not available to be reborrowed.
 The final maturity dates as reflected in the table above are inclusive of any extensions at the sole discretion of the Company.
 The Company's mezzanine term debt facilities may also have extensions subject to lender discretion that are not reflected in the table above.
+See Note 18-Subsequent Events" for further information regarding the amendment of the Company's asset-backed mezzanine term debt facilities.